WW1 Casualty: Private 8456 Joseph Beadle -

 |SDGW – Where Born

 |Research Ref.
 No.

-The 2nd Battalion of the South Lancashire Regiment landed in France on 14th August 1914, just over a week after the outbreak of war.
+Serving as a soldier of the regular army, Joseph and the 2nd Battalion of the South Lancashire Regiment landed in France on 14th August 1914, just over a week after the outbreak of war.
 They disembarked at Le Havre with a strength of 27 officers and 980 other ranks, and then travelled by train to Mauberge.

 They marched over the next few days through areas of northern France where the civilian population turned out in droves to meet and salute them, ultimately arriving at St Hilaire on the 20th.
 On the 21st, they again marched off, this time towards the Belgian border, finally arriving at Framieres in the late afternoon of the 22nd.
 They were then informed that the Germans had occupied Brussels and that the next day they would be moving forward to engage the enemy.

 On the morning of the 23rd they marched off and by mid-afternoon they could see shells bursting over Mons some two miles away.
 Battle was imminent.
 By 5.30, they were entrenched and ready for action.